enmasseio/babble/README.md

   `decision(response, context)`.
 The function must return the id for the next block in the control flow, which must be available in the provided `options`.
   The function `decision` can also return a Promise resolving with an id for the next block.
-  If `decision` is not provided, the next block will be mapped directly from the `response`.
+When `decision` is not provided, the next block will be mapped directly from the `response`, which should be a string in that case.

   Parameter `choices` is a map with the possible next blocks in the flow.
   The next block is selected by the id returned by the `decision` function.
   The returned block is used as next block in the control flow.

+  When there is no matching choice, the choice `'default'` will be selected when available.

 - `babble.iif(condition: function | RegExp | * [, trueBlock : Block] [, falseBlock : Block]) : Block`
   Create a control flow starting with an `IIf` block.